 Currently, the Company has an Audit Committee and a Remuneration Committee.
-This is detailed in the Annual Report in the Report of the Supervisory Board of Directors.
+This is detailed in the Annual Report in the Report of the Supervisory Board.

 - The Audit Committee has responsibilities related to financial reporting, the independent auditor, internal audits and risk management.
 The Committee consists of two shareholder-elected Supervisory Board Members.
 The other Supervisory Board Members are entitled to attend if they so desire.
-Members: Claus Højbjerg Andersen (Chairman) and Michel Cassius. - The Remuneration Committee has responsibilities related to developing proposals for the applicable remuneration policy and execution of the Management Board and the Supervisory Board.
-Members: Hans Peter Jebsen (Chairman) and Torleif Ahlsand (Member).
+Members: Claus Højbjerg Andersen (Chairman) and Michel Cassius. - The Remuneration Committee has responsibilities related to developing proposals for the applicable remuneration policies.
+Members: Torleif Ahlsand (Chairman) and Gerhard Florin (Member).